 - Successful completion of either four years of upper secondary school or one year of full-time tertiary (university-level) education from select countries meets WMU English language proficiency requirements

-- Successful completion of the advanced level in the WMU Center for English Language and Culture for International Students (CELCIS)
+- Successful completion of a WMU Pathway II or the final level in the WMU Center for English Language and Culture for International Students (CELCIS)

 The following graduate degree programs require higher English proficiency scores: Accountancy (M.S.); Chemistry (M.S.); Music Education (M.M.); Music Therapy (M.M.); Sociology (M.A.); Sociology (Ph.D.); Teaching English to Speakers of Other Languages (M.A.).